UK manufacturing jump adds to recovery hopes

 LONDON Britain's economic recovery got another boost on Monday when a survey showed manufacturing grew much faster than expected, adding to a run of data that questions the Bank of England's cautious outlook on growth.

-The Markit/CIPS Manufacturing Purchasing Managers' Index (PMI) jumped to 57.2 last month from 54.8 in July, its fifth straight month of expansion and a two-and-a-half-year high.
+The Markit/CIPS Manufacturing Purchasing Managers' Index jumped to 57.2 last month from 54.8 in July, its fifth straight month of expansion and an 18-month high.

-The reading beat by a wide margin even the most optimistic forecast in a Reuters poll of economists.
+The reading was the strongest since February 2011 and beat by a wide margin even the most optimistic forecast in a Reuters poll of economists.
 New orders and output rose at their fastest pace in nearly 20 years.

 Sterling hit a two-month high against the euro while British government bond yields soared to two-year highs.